daptin/daptin/docs_markdown/docs/state/machines.md

 Define a state machine in YAML or JSON as follows:

-!!! note "State machine description YAML"
+!!! example"State machine description YAML"
     ```yaml
     StateMachineDescriptions:
     - Name: task_status